 Why use Mediation

-Mediation can help by opening up the lines of communication between all parties involved in a dispute.
+Mediation can help by opening up the lines of communication between all parties involved in a disagreement or argument.
 This takes place in safe and controlled environment giving you the opportunity to be listened to.
 This is done with the assistance of trained and professional mediators, who will listen to what you have to say in an impartial and confidential setting.

 What happens - if you wish to use Mediation